vankejan/camunda-secrets-poc/README.md

 ### Usage in Camunda process

-Add a script task with javascript:
+Add a script task with javascript (either inline or external):

 ```
  * Load Secrets Json File and returns a specific password